WWQGitHub/wwqgithub/readme.txt

 Git is a distributed version control system.
 Git is free software1 distributed the  under the GPL.
 Git has a mutable index called stage.
+Creating a new branch is quic&simple
+Creating a new branch is quic\\&simple aaAA1